 Pennsylvania Dairy Farmers

 Pennsylvania continues to rank fifth in the nation in milk production.
-In 2010 Pennsylvania dairy farmers produced approximately 10.48 billion pounds of milk.
-In 2011 Pennsylvania dairy farmers produced approximately 10.26 billion pounds of milk.
-The decrease in production is in contrast to the increase of 1.8% by the top four milk producing states between 2010 and 2011.
+In 2012 Pennsylvania dairy farmers produced approximately 10.49 billion pounds of milk.
+In 2013 Pennsylvania dairy farmers increased production to approximately 10.57 billion pounds of milk.